amazon-connect/amazon-connect-salesforce-cti/classic/06 Appendix B - Configuring Salesforce as Your Identity Provider/01 Configuring Salesforce as Your Identity Provider.md

 <img src="../media/image307.png" />

-### Configure the Identity Provider, Policy, and Role in the AWS Console
+<h3 class="toc">Configure the Identity Provider, Policy, and Role in the AWS Console</h3>

 Next, you need to configure the identity provider (Salesforce) in the AWS console and provide access to Amazon Connect via IAM policies and